jennykim515/assign-graders/README.md

 # assign-graders

+### Purpose
+Given a CSV of instructors, sections, and TA names, this program will evenly divide TAs with grading students' assignments.
+The result is a csv file.

+### How to

 1. Edit the filepath of the .csv file (i.e. example-course-staff.csv) to point to the exported csv files of the class roster for each section.
 2. Change the constants at top of the main.py file